-Spine and Peripheral Nerve Surgery Research
+Spine Surgery Research

 The Stanford Neurospine research program seeks to discover better treatments for all spine patients.
 Our researchers are investigating spinal cord development, injury, and regeneration, as well as implants to improve the lives of patients with spinal cord injury and ways to improve clinical outcomes in spine surgery.
 We work collaboratively with basic scientists, statisticians, and other academic researchers from throughout the Stanford community and beyond.
 The close relationship between our clinical and research efforts, with some individuals contributing directly to both, helps Stanford Neurospine to propel advances in spine research from our laboratory benches to our patients’ bedsides.